-The news that several authors and naturalists, including Margaret Atwood and Andrew Motion, wrote a distressed open letter to plead that a collection of nature words removed from the Oxford Junior Dictionary — catkin, acorn, pansy, etc. — be reinstated has naturally made me think of McDonalds.
+The news that several authors and naturalists wrote a distressed open letter to plead that a collection of nature words removed from the Oxford Junior Dictionary — catkin, acorn, pansy, etc. — be reinstated has made me think of McDonalds.

 The word ‘McJob’ was coined in 1986 by sociologist Amitai Etzioni in the Washington Post, referring to low-skilled, dead-end jobs for school-leavers and humanities graduates.
 The Oxford English Dictionary defines the word as “A low-paid job with few prospects”.
 It’s a derogatory term, and being so closely linked with the McDonalds brand meant that in 2007, McDonalds attempted to get the Oxford English Dictionary to change its meaning.